-Opinion
+Qualified Opinion

-We have audited the consolidated financial statements of Union Capital Limited and its subsidiaries (the "Group") as well as the separate financial statements of Union Capital Limited (the "Company"), which comprise the consolidated and separate balance sheet as of 31 December 2022, and the consolidated and separate profit and loss account, a consolidated and separate statement of changes in equity and consolidated and separate statement of cash flows for the year then ended, and notes to the consolidated and separate financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Union Capital Limited and its subsidiaries (the "Group") as well as the separate financial statements of Union Capital Limited (the "Company"), which comprise the consolidated and separate balance sheet as of 31 December 2023, and the consolidated and separate profit and loss account, a consolidated and separate statement of changes in equity and consolidated and separate statement of cash flows for the year then ended, and notes to the consolidated and separate financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements of the Group and separate financial statements of the company give a true and fair view of the consolidated balance sheet of the group and the separate balance sheet of the company as at 31 December 2022, and of its consolidated and separate profit and loss accounts and its consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as explained in notes 1 to 65.
+In our opinion, except for the effect of the matters described in the Basis for Qualified Opinion section of our report, the accompanying consolidated and separate financial statements present fairly, the consolidated and separate financial position of the Group & the Company as at December 31, 2023, and its consolidated and separate financial performance and its consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as explained in Note # 2.00.

-Basis for Opinion
+Basis for Qualified Opinion